 Cara Neel is a freelance writer and the former Stanford Portal Curator for Shared Studios.
 Her background is in research psychology, communications, and community outreach.
 She received her Bachelor's degree from McGill University in 2015, where she received the Entrepreneurship Prize for the creation of the Unofficial McGill Guide.

-Rich currently works as an investor focused on making long-term private investments in North America.
-He also serves as an adjunct faculty member at Wayne State University Law School.
-Previously, he served as Senior Advisor to the Mayor at the Detroit Mayor's Office, where he coordinated policy-making and special projects across several departments and subject areas.
-Prior to the Mayor's Office, Rich worked at Goldman Sachs's Financial Institution Group, McKinsey & Company's New York Office, and Jericho Capital, a New York-based investment management firm.
-He is a graduate of Yale Law School and Yale College, and a recipient of the Soros Fellowship for New Americans.
-Rich was born in Nanjing, China, and raised in Detroit and Troy, Michigan.
+Rich currently works as an investor at Blue Pool Capital.
+Previously, he worked at the Detroit Mayor's Office, Goldman Sachs's Financial Institution Group, McKinsey & Company's New York Office, and Jericho Capital, a New York-based investment management firm.
+He is a graduate of Yale Law School and Yale College.

 John Farrace is a Los-Angeles based designer working at the intersection of media and architecture.
-He directs Shared_Studios' design, architecture, and strategic practice.
 John is a graduate of the University of Southern California and Yale University (M.Arch.).

 Nick McDonell is a novelist and journalist.
 Born in New York City in 1984, he studied at Harvard and St. Antony’s College, Oxford.
 His work has been published in twenty three countries and appeared on bestseller lists around the world.